HaoYin116/FLEX/README.md

 >📋 In FLEX, the Seven_cls can be in the range of 1 to 20.
 #### Evaluation

-To evaluate my model on ImageNet, run:
+To evaluate the models, run:

 ```eval
 bash ./scripts/test.sh 0 Seven try --Seven_cls 1